ihashirjadoon/AI_Attendance_Manager/README.md

 ---

-**Developed by MSG Strickers for Techwiz 6**

----

 ## Features
-- 📝 Register Students (via webcam or by uploading images)
+-  Register Students (via webcam or by uploading images)
-- 📷 Real-Time Recognition with ArcFace embeddings
+-  Real-Time Recognition with ArcFace embeddings
-- 📊 Dashboard to view daily and overall attendance
+-  Dashboard to view daily and overall attendance
-- 📂 Attendance saved automatically in CSV files
+-  Attendance saved automatically in CSV files

 ---

 ## Installation

-⚠️ **Python version requirement:** This project has been tested with **Python 3.10.11**.
+ **Python version requirement:** This project has been tested with **Python 3.10.11**.
 Using a different version may cause compatibility issues with some libraries.

 1. **Clone this repository**